-To summarize, the utilization rate that is “too much” depends on your personal situation and what you are trying to achieve, although 20% is generally considered to be a safe credit utilization ratio for many purposes.
+To summarize, the utilization rate that is “too much” depends on your personal situation and what you are trying to achieve, although 20% is generally considered to be a safe credit utilization ratio for most purposes.

 As you know from reading all of our credit-related articles, credit is a complex topic, and the question of how much credit may be too much is no exception.

 When it comes to available credit and your credit score, technically, there is no such thing as too much.
 However, when applying for a mortgage, excessive available credit could be a drawback, so check with your lender.
 In addition, you must be diligent about managing your spending, because once available credit becomes debt, that debt has the opposite effect on your credit.

 Similarly, having many credit accounts in itself is not necessarily a red flag, as long as they are all managed properly, i.e. you make all of your payments on time.
 Generally, closing credit accounts won’t help you, so even if you have a lot of credit cards, it may still be a good idea to keep them open.

 With credit utilization, we have a more concrete idea of how much utilization is too much.
 Many credit experts recommend staying below 20% in order to have good credit, while you will want to shoot for under 5% to get the perfect 850 credit score.